MicrosoftDocs/dynamics365smb-docs/business-central/faq-sales-suggest-sales-lines-with-copilot.md

   People often repeat a previous order, or at least use it as a starting point.
 But it might be tricky to find the right order in a stack of orders.
 You might remember some of the order's ID, which can be a company assigned number or a reference number received from a customer.
 Being able to use prompts such as *Need last invoice from April* should help you find an order faster.

-* Find a document by reference and then find product within document
+* Find a document by reference and then find a product within the document

-  The combination of two capabilities: *Find product* and *Find document*.
-It enables you to use prompt like *Need red bicycle from last invoice from April*.
+  Use a combination of the **Find product** and **Find document** capabilities.
+You can use a prompt such as, *Need red bicycle from last invoice from April*.

-* Find products from attachment
+* Find products from attachments

-  If your typical sale contains multiple products, your customer might send you an attachments with details of the products they wish to buy.
-Being able to understand the attachment and generate suggestions based on the content of the attachment makes the sales line creation faster.
+  If your typical sale contains multiple products, your customer might send you an attachments with details about the products they want to buy.
+Being able to understand the attachment and generate suggestions based its content makes it faster to create sales lines.

 ## What is the intended use of sales line suggestions with Copilot?